If you are looking for a puppy, you probably want one that is friendly, good with kids, and easy to train.

 Allergy Characteristics of a Goldendoodle

-As was already mentioned, one of the original purposes of the goldendoodle crossbreed was a dog that would be good with people without the negative allergic reactions that accompany long-haired dogs.
+As was already mentioned, one of the original purposes of the Goldendoodle crossbreed was to find a dog that would be good with people without the negative allergic reactions that accompany long-haired dogs.

-This is a difficult question to answer with a definitive "yes" or "no."
+This question is difficult to answer with a definitive "yes" or "no."

 However, it does raise a second question that needs to be answered: What causes people to be allergic to dogs in the first place?

-While goldendoodles tend to have less dander due to their curlier and shorter hair, it is important to understand that maintaining low dander levels is accomplished mostly with proper and regular grooming, trimming, and brushing.
+While Goldendoodles tend to have less dander due to their curlier and shorter hair, it is essential to understand that maintaining low dander levels is accomplished mainly with proper and regular grooming, trimming, and brushing.

-If a goldendoodle is not properly groomed, it can result in higher levels of dander and the corresponding allergens.
+If you don't groom your Goldendoodle properly, it can result in higher levels of dander and the corresponding allergens.

 Choosing Your Dog

-When it comes to choosing a dog, there are several options.
+When choosing and bringing home your dog, there are several options.